Is Acne Genetic?

 How to treat your acne

 Now that you know your acne may be (in large part) due to your genetics, let's talk about acne treatment.
 If you have very mild acne, over-the-counter treatments like benzoyl peroxide and salicylic acid can help reduce breakouts.
-However, depending on your acne severity, you may want to check in with a dermatologist.
+However, depending on your acne severity, you may want to check in with a dermatology provider.

 PRESCRIPTION ACNE TREATMENT